NucleusEngineering/data-journey/.journey/tutorial.neos.md

 * The IP and port of the Cloud SQL for MySQL instance created earlier
 * username: `root`, password: `password123`
 * encryption: none
-* connectivity method: IP allowlisting BigQuery connection profile:
+* connectivity method: IP allowlisting

+BigQuery connection profile:
 * connection profile ID

-Create stream by selecting MyQL and BigQuery connection profiles, and make sure to mark the tables you want to replicate (we will only replicate the datastream-datajourney database), and finally run validation, and create and start the stream.
+Create stream by selecting MyQL and BigQuery connection profiles, and make sure to mark the tables you want to replicate (we will only replicate the datastream-datajourney database), and finally run validation, then create and start the stream.

-## View the data in BiqQuery
+### View the data in BiqQuery

 View these tables in the BigQuery UI.